mecca2/Simple-Quote-Tool/README.md

 # To Do
 - Add field for discount on quote.
 - Add option to export to PDF.
+	- Installed plugin but need to setup for data in quote.
+Document on pdf js plugin :: https://parall.ax/products/jspdf
 - Update styling of form / quote detail items.
 - Save quote in local storage so you can go back to other quotes.
 	- Possibly connect to Mongo DB.